paduagroup/tutorial-lmp/README.md

 Molecular simulation using force fields requires the specification of **a lot of information** concerning the system (coordinates, topology), the force field model and the simulation conditions.

-**GO SLOWLY.
-INSPECT INPUT AND OUTPUT FILES.
-TRY TO UNDERSTAND EACH STEP.**
+**Go slowly.
+Inspect input and output files.
+Try to understand each step.**

 ---

 ## 1  Make sure software is installed

 >If you are following this tutorial on a machine of the CBP center at ENS de Lyon, the packages needed are installed.
-If you login to a CBP machine from outside, then it is pertinent you install VMD in your computer because visualization may be slow over an internet connection.
+If you login to a CBP machine from outside, then it is pertinent that you install VMD in your computer because visualization may be slow over an internet connection.

-Python 3 is necessary to run the tools we develop.
+Python 3 is necessary to run the tools we develop in the group (`fftool`, etc).

 VMD is a molecular visualization program.